skyturtlerocket/FlameFlux-v1/README.md

 # FlameFlux

 Wildfire spread prediction model for integration with the **Space Science Institute** wildfire prediction system.
-This repository contains the FireCast-style model, training pipeline, data ingestion, and prediction scripts.
+This repository contains the FlameFlux model, training pipeline, data ingestion, and prediction scripts.

 ---